joshuapaling/bbl_admin/getting_started.md

 Here's steps on how to start a new project "the BBL way".
 This is WIP.
 To get it really good, we'd have to spend a day or so creating "fake" new projects using the steps this guide, and just repeat till it's all smooth.

+This guide assumes you want a project with `Administrator`s who can access an admin area, and also `User`s, who are public accounts holders for the site.

 - create new rails project without test unit `rails new my_app -T`

 - add the following to `.gitignore` (before your first commit!)